wangjwchn/AImage/README.md

 3.For each image, FLAnimatedImage creates a new independent thread.
 From the graph, we can see there are 36 threads when loading 30 GIFs, which causes a heavy CPU usage.

-4.JWAnimatedImage uses GCD global queue to handle these tasks.
-This solution decrease the number of threads down to 9, and those threads are dynamic.

 ##Licence
 JWAnimatedImage is released under the MIT license.
 See [LICENSE](https://github.com/wangjwchn/JWAnimatedImage/raw/master/LICENSE) for details.